St. Joseph's Healthcare System works with a wide range of community partners throughout northern New Jersey.

 Working with faith-based groups, civic and social organizations, schools and universities, as well as professional groups, we provide a wide range of health information and services to your organization's members.

 We design and develop the health education programs based on the needs and interests of your group, striving to accommodate your requests.
 For your convenience, courses and programs are offered on weekends and evenings, on-site at your organization.

 Our community education programs include, but are not limited to:

-CPR and Life Support Education - Training in HeartSaver CPR and First Aid, which also includes automated external defibrillator (AED) use.
-We also offer training programs in Disaster Preparedness, Pre-Hospital Trauma Life Support, and Incident Command.
-Advanced level courses are available for professional healthcare providers, with all training provided by certified instructors.
-Find more information and register for courses here.
+CPR and Life Support Education - Advanced level courses are available for professional healthcare providers, with all training provided by certified instructors.
+Choose from the links below to view course schedules and register online:

 St. Joseph's Children's Hospital - Pediatricians, clinical psychologists, pediatric nurses, and other staff provide a wide range of educational programs on Autism, Diabetes, Obesity, Asthma, "Keeping Kids Safe," Game of Life, Dangers of Substance Abuse, etc. Programs are provided in partnership with schools and parent organizations, day care centers, community groups, scouting groups, etc. Click here for a 2012 SJCH calendar to help stay organized.